-The LAP disk is a rapid test for the detection of the enzyme leucine aminopeptidase.
+The LAP disk is a rapid test for detecting the enzyme leucine aminopeptidase.
 Leucine-beta-naphthylamide impregnated disk serves as a substrate for the detection of leucine aminopeptidase.
-Following hydrolysis of the substrate by enzyme, the resulting beta- naphthylamine produces a red color upon the addition of cinnamaldehyde reagent.
+Following hydrolysis of the substrate by enzyme, the resulting beta- naphthylamine produces a red color upon adding cinnamaldehyde reagent.

-Perform QC on each new lot or shipment of LAP disks and color reagent prior to using them.
-Since the test is performed infrequently and most Gram-positive cocci are LAP positive, verify potency by testing the positive control each time a negative test is obtained by using test organisms.
+Before using, perform QC on each new lot or shipment of LAP disks and color reagent.
+Since the test is performed infrequently and most Gram-positive cocci are LAP positive, verify potency by testing the positive control each time a negative test is obtained using test organisms.

 - Enterococcus faecalis ATCC 29212—LAP positive